Mending Torn Relationships

 by David Tillman

-Many years ago, I took at class about how we relate to each other.
+Many years ago, I took a class about how we relate to each other.
 Our teacher challenged us to take the lead in mending torn relationships.
 She said to find a way in your heart to reconnect.
-Letting go of resentments, judgements, and words said, or not said, just enough to reach out with this person.
+Letting go of resentments, judgments, and words said, or not said, just enough to reach out to this person.
 To open the door between both of you which had been shut and maybe nailed closed.

-As a chaplain, I am the midst of so many family members at their loved one is ill or dying.
-At times, estranged daughters or sons who show up at the hospital after not talking to their mother or father for ten, twenty, or thirty years.
+As a chaplain, I am among so many family members whose loved ones are ill or dying.
+At times, estranged daughters or sons would show up at the hospital after not talking to their mother or father for ten, twenty, or thirty years.
 I have seen whatever was between them and their dying parent evaporate for the moment, often replaced by weeping and words of regret, other times numbness.
 My thoughts are how did their years of anger, resentment, and estrangement serve them?
-How would their life be different if they would have held out an olive branch year’s before?
+How would their life be different if they had held out an olive branch years before?

 © 2018, David Tillman, all rights reserved, www.lifesjourney.us